PierreSenellart/provsql/doc/source/user/persistence.rst

   is left as the transaction found it -- including at savepoint granularity.

-  The same holds for a gate's annotations, the integer pair ``set_infos`` records and the string ``set_extra`` attaches: each is written once and accepts the value it already holds.
+  The same holds for what a gate records besides its children, an integer pair and a string, given when the gate is created: each is written once and accepts the value it already holds.
-  They are not cleared on rollback, and do not need to be -- an annotation is a function of the gate, so a rolled-back write leaves the field holding the value any later writer would have written.
+  They are not cleared on rollback, and do not need to be -- what a gate records is a function of its address, so a rolled-back write leaves the field holding the value any later writer would have written.

   To give a tuple a *different* probability, give it a different input